Updated: Apr 24

 The issue of the exploitation of the lower classes by the upper classes is pretty much ignored, as are a plethora of other issues.
 “Western” comes to equal “colonial, white supremacist, privileged oppressor.”
 The number of times I’ve heard (often ‘white’) fellow artists, administrators and arts funding beauracrats say things like, “We have to get away from the Western model,” or “We have to decolonize ourselves,” and so on, is, well, very often.
 Meanwhile that other significant marker of privilege—economic status and material prosperity—is conveniently ignored by those who have a lot of it, regardless of their gender or ethnic background.

 Art, so the argument goes, should be free of this oppressive, market-based, corporate-friendly, colonial system.
 I agree.
 Let’s keep not-for-profit culture production not-for-profit, and open to all.
 The funding agencies and their advisories, however, don’t seem to have clarity on the issue.
-While the funder madates the artist to prove they serve an identifiably marginalized community, one that is also a diverse marginalized community, the funder also insists the artist should be good at marketing, building a “brand,” having a great website, robust administrative capacity, and a solid social media strategy that amasses followers.
+While the funder mandates the artist to prove they serve an identifiably marginalized community, one that is also a diverse marginalized community, the funder also insists the artist should be good at marketing, building a “brand,” having a great website, robust administrative capacity, and a solid social media strategy that amasses followers.
 While insisting that artists—most of them low income and struggling to survive—shoulder the burden of correcting the inequities and oppressions created by capitalism and colonialism, they should also treat their marginalized “communities” as potential consumers—consumers of art.
 A diverse, marginalized community of consumers of art.
-This is “the commodification of inclusivity,” as a friend said of The Democratic Set.
+This is, as a friend said of The Democratic Set, “the commodification of inclusivity,.”

 You can’t really blame the artists.
 They have to check the boxes to get the money.
 (I said this to a very aggressive beauracrat at Cultural Affairs and she turned red with anger, clinging to the belief that the new cultural strategies plan had suddenly made everyone, brown or white, altruistic and willing to sacrifice their pittance of arts funding for the greater good of inclusivity).
 But it’s a very confused situation.
 One that results in shows like The Democratic Set.
 The show checks all the funding boxes.
 It’s like a Noah’s Ark of inclusivity: it aspires to include some of every kind of disability, ethnicity, gender identity, etc. And like other shows of this nature, it tends to frame disability.
 In this case it literally frames it—within the rectangle of a movie screen.